filmaj/arc.codes.next/src/docs/en/reference/functions/scheduled-functions.md

 ### Wildcards

-- The , (comma) wildcard includes additional values.
-In the Month field, JAN,FEB,MAR would include January, February, and March.
+- The (,) (comma) wildcard includes additional values.
+In the Month field, JAN, FEB, MAR would include January, February, and March.

 - The - (dash) wildcard specifies ranges.
 In the Day field, 1-15 would include days 1 through 15 of the specified month.